Janfel/sbcli/README.md

 ## Customization

 If you want you can add customizations to `sbcli`.
-On startup it will load a file called `.sbclirc` in your home directory if it exists.
+On startup it will load `.config/sbcli/init.lisp` if it exists.
+Placing the init file at `~/.sbclirc` is considered deprecated.
 You can execute arbitrary code there, two of the more interesting values to set are `*prompt*` and `*ret*`.
 Check out an example resource file [here](https://github.com/hellerve/sbcli/blob/master/examples/.sbclirc).